 DIY Dried Orange, Spice, and Everything Nice Garland

-Who doesn’t love a rustic garland?
+Who doesn’t love a rustic, dried orange garland?
 While I typically make one to decorate for the holidays, who says you couldn’t make one for any season or special event?
-This garland can be made using whatever you have around your home, garden, or even your kitchen pantry (the star anise pods are an adorable addition)!
-Get creative with it!
+This is my twist on the ever-popular dried orange garland, and can be customized using whatever you have around your home, garden, or even your kitchen pantry (the star anise pods are an adorable addition)!
+My own version uses fragrant spices like cinnamon sticks and star anise!

 Dried citrus *process explained below